 Over the years, I’ve found that reading dense PDFs or Google Docs isn’t very good on a laptop or on a Kindle.

-Recently, a friend was raving about the reMarkable tablet, and I now use for reading those types of documents a fair bit.
+Recently, a friend was raving about the reMarkable tablet, and I now use it for reading those types of documents a fair bit.
 It’s a simple e-ink tablet.
 It’s larger than the Kindle, and feels like paper when you write.
 It doesn’t replace your Kindle.
 It’s not good for long-form.